 He forgot me too

 Compared to the kingdom called Minang Kabau

-Fajri Azhari (2001) comes from Bukittinggi, West Sumatra.
-Inspired by his elder brother, Fajri started to develop an interest in photography in high school.
-Immersing himself in the world of photography, Fajri joined a workshop under Sore Rabu Project to learn more about photography.
-His work was nominated for Best Photos Story in the workshop.
-Currently, he is studying at the Indonesian Institute of the Arts in Yogyakarta, with a major in Photography and wishes to become a professional photographer in the future.
-Fajri’s photography works were exhibited in Insumatra Photo Fest (2019), JMMK#11(2019), Hiatus (2019), SPF (2019), Gulung Tukar (2019), IMDI (2020), VISION20/20 (2020), RonaRana19 (2020).
+Fajri Azhari (b.
+2001) comes from Bukittinggi, West Sumatra.
+Inspired by his elder brother, Fajri developed an interest in photography in high school.
+Immersing himself in the world of photography, Fajri joined the visual storytelling workshop under Sore Rabu Project.
+His work was nominated for Best Photo Story in the workshop.
+He is currently studying at the Indonesian Institute of the Arts in Yogyakarta with a major in Photography, and he wishes to become a professional photographer in the future.